Tennessee’s Toxic Politics Are Dangerous for LGBTQ Youth

 Evasive and non-committal leaders raise the stakes most, perhaps, in Tennessee, where the General Assembly recently passed the most anti-trans bills nationwide.

 Let’s look at an example from my hometown, Springfield, Tennessee.

 On May 18, officials in the City of Springfield voted unanimously to allocate $1 million to the Bransford Community Center.
 The center is being built on the site of a historic, but now demolished high school from which my grandmother graduated.
 Its stated mission is to “instill hope in all Robertson County residents, regardless of their race, socio-economic status or age.”

 Sounds inclusive and welcoming, right?
 Yet, from June to September of last year, Bransford Community Center founder and board president Robert Gardner took to Facebook Live to preach recurring sermons and Bible lessons replete with anti-LGBTQ rhetoric.
 See for yourself.
-Over this four-month timespan, Gardner — a retired engineer who now leads City of Faith International — recycled anti-LGBTQ conspiracies, disinformation and stereotypes.
+Over this four-month timespan, Gardner — a retired engineer who now leads City of Faith International and works as Lead Distribution Engineer at Leidos — recycled anti-LGBTQ conspiracies, disinformation and stereotypes.